Mars: The Next Giant Leap

 Consider and weigh in on decisions facing an imagined Martian settlement and see the impact of your decisions in digital and analog ways.
 A model of the settlement in the center of the exhibit is built over time to reflect the guests’ collective decisions, allowing you to see their own thoughts literally shape our future on Mars.
 Your input will be reflected immediately on a digital model and on the physical model over time.
 Surrounding the model are interactive stations with questions and activities.

-Pittsburgh in Mars
+Pittsburgh in Space

 Generously Supported by Ray and Joneen Betler